andriell/wemos-sonar/README.md

 ## How to flash

 Download and install Arduino ESP8266 filesystem uploader plugin following the instructions on this page: https://github.com/esp8266/arduino-esp8266fs-plugin

+Remove the "data/index.html" file and rename "data/en.html" to "data/index.html"

 Before uploading the firmware via Arduino IDE, first execute the command Select Tools > ESP8266 Sketch Data Upload